ladinoprojects/solitreo/fontbakery/fontbakery-report.md

 redundant and serve only to increase the font&#x27;s file size.</pre>

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- qudblleft_qudblleft_qudblleft
+	- zero.numr
+	- zero.dnom
-	- four.numr
+	- six.dnom
 	- two.numr
-	- six.numr
-	- nine.dnom
+	- one.numr
 	- seven.numr
-	- uni0307.case
-	- brevecombcy
-	- two.dnom
+	- eight.numr
-	- qudblrit_qudblrit_qudblrit
+	- four.numr
-	- brevecombcy.case
+	- nine.numr
-	- And 24 more.
+	- And 23 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]